spyre-project/spyre/README.md

 ### Extending

-Since version 1.1.0, there is a module system that can be used to add file and system scanners.
-File scanners, such as the existing YARA module, act on every file.
-System scanners are run on program start and usually consist of checks that are not computationally or I/O intensive.
+Starting with version 1.1.0, there is a module system that can be used to add file and system scanners.
+File scanners, such as the YARA module, act on every file.
+System scanners are run on program start and usually consist of checks that should not be computationally or I/O intensive.

+File and system scanners need to be implemented as objects adhering to the `FileScanner` and `SystemScanner` interfaces, respectively, and have to be registered on startup.
+Packages containing those implementations should be imported via `module_config/*.go`.
+See `scanner/modules.go` for details and `scanner/yara`, `scanner/eventobj`, `scanner/registry` for concrete implementations.

 ## Potentially interesting sub-packages